reactrewind/react-rewind/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-Your application must be using the hook useReducer for actions to be record.
+Your application must be using the hook `useReducer` for actions to be record.

 ### Installing
 React Rewind will soon be available as a Chrome extension through the Google Chrome Web Store.

-If you prefer to install locally, setup instructions are as follows:
+To install locally, setup instructions are as follows:

 1. `git clone https://github.com/reactrewind/react-rewind.git`
 2. `cd react-rewind`